ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 : HTTP

 Fragment identifier considerations:
-: For documents labeled as `application/yaml`,
-  the fragment identifier is parsed as if it were a YAML alias node, but without a leading `*` indicator.
+: The fragment identifier is parsed as if it were a YAML alias node, but without a leading `*` indicator.
-  For YAML 1.2,
+  For example, in YAML 1.2,
   this means that it designates a node which has a correspondingly named anchor.
   If multiple nodes would match a fragment identifier, the first such match is selected.